modernserf/redux-antirouter/README.md

 ## createRouterMiddleware

-Derive the route from the app state; dispatch an action when the addressbar is changed by the user.
+Derive the route from the app state; dispatch an action when the address bar is changed by the user.

 ```js
 createRouterMiddleware({